 - Help farmers optimize use of resources and protect crops

 - Increase the quality of products by suggesting the best time for harvesting

 - Send notifications to multiple devices and platforms in real time

 - Collect reliable data in the field that’s relevant to a farm’s location and the current season

 - Integrate with third-party services and access community data

-Satellite data and hardware stations used in weather prediction for agriculture
+Satellite data and hardware stations used for weather forecasting technology in agriculture

 Farmers can adopt satellite data for various purposes and use aerial images to observe crop yields and perform weather forecasting in agriculture.
 Satellites can be used in two ways.
 First, as a source of data for farmers’ weather forecast apps, and second as transmitters of data collected from agricultural weather stations on Earth.
 This second use case is a bit expensive, however, as transmission of data via satellites costs a lot — nearly $1,000 per kilobyte.
-Farmers can use satellites to access geospatial and meteorological data to prepare fields for uncommon or severe weather.
+Agriculture weather predictive technology allows farmers to use satellites to access geospatial and meteorological data to prepare fields for uncommon or severe weather.